emersonrp/bindcontrol/README.md

     * by-type
     * largest-first or smallest-first
     * optional /say feedback
-* Mastermind / pet binds
+* Mastermind / Pet Binds
     * select pets by power level: all, minions, lieutenants, and boss
     * orders for aggressive / defensive / passive stances; attack, follow, go to, and stay
     * pets can give feedback on each order;  chattiness can be toggled via keybind
-    * "bodyguard mode" shortcuts -- define which pets should be treated as bodyguards, and toggle Bodyguard Mode on and off for them, with attack/follow/stance/etc orders then applying to the remaining pets.
+    * "bodyguard mode" shortcuts -- define which pets should be treated as bodyguards, and toggle Bodyguard Mode on and off for them, <strike>with attack/follow/stance/etc orders then applying to the remaining pets.</strike> (<i>Not working as intended</i>)
     * by-name pet selection
     * next-pet / previous-pet binds

 TODO
 ----

+* Bodyguard mode, as implemented in citybinder, doesn't work as intended, and might not be able to due to game restrictions.
+* Investigate improvements to Mastermind binds to clarify and expand the behavior.
 * Additional useful Gameplay binds, eg, "Invite Target," "Quit to Desktop," more
 * More error detection and handling
 * Support [Homecoming travel power changes](https://forums.homecomingservers.com/topic/27807-travel-power-updates-in-issue-27-page-2/) in SoD